Philippe012/Philippe012/README.md

 ## About Me

-I'm an **AI & Machine Learning Engineer** based in Kigali, Rwanda, focused on building computer vision and NLP systems that go from trained model to production feature — not just a notebook result.
-I'm the founder of **Pongo Inc**, where I built a CV pipeline that automatically moderates real estate listings, and I've shipped NLP tools that give smallholder farmers real-time crop advisory in their own context.
+I'm an **AI & Machine Learning Engineer** based in Kigali, Rwanda, focused on building computer vision and NLP systems that go from trained model to production feature not just a notebook result.
+I'm the builder of **Pongo Inc**, where I built a CV pipeline that automatically moderates real estate listings, and I've shipped NLP tools that give smallholder farmers real-time crop advisory in their own context.

-Underneath the modeling work, I care a lot about the data itself — annotation quality, pipeline design, and the infrastructure that gets data ready for training.
+Underneath the modeling work, I care a lot about the data itself annotation quality, pipeline design, and the infrastructure that gets data ready for training.
 And because a model is only useful once someone can reach it, I build the full-stack systems (APIs, backends, frontends) that put it in front of real users.
 I'm also an active participant in Kaggle's **AGI Benchmarking** competition, working on cognitive-capability evaluation frameworks for frontier models.

 <br>